real-logic/aeron/aeron-archiver/README.md

 Persisted Format
 =====
-The Archiver is backed by 3 file types, all of which are expected to reside in the __archiver folder__.
+The Archiver is backed by 3 file types, all of which are expected to reside in the __archiver dir__.

- -  Catalog (one per archive folder): The catalog contains fixed size (4k) records of archive descriptors.
+ -  Catalog (one per archive): The catalog contains fixed size (4k) records of archive descriptors.
 The descriptors can be queried as described above.
 Each descriptor is 4k aligned, and the __recording id__ is a simple sequence, which means lookup is a straight dead reconning operation.
 See the codec fo full descriptor details.
  - Recording Metadata (one per recorded stream): This is a duplicate of the data kept in the catalog, but the file is memory mapped and updated on the go while recording.
- - Recording Data (many per recorded stream): This is where the recorded data is kept.
+ - Recording Segment Data (many per recorded stream): This is where the recorded data is kept.

  Usage
  ===